anoble2020/sf-toolbox_devconsole/README.md

 ### Method 2: Direct Login via Application

-1. **Navigate to the Auth Page**: Open the SF Toolbox application and navigate to the authentication page.
+1. **Navigate to the Auth Page**: Open the SF Toolbox Dev Console application and navigate to the authentication page.

 2. **Choose Domain**: Choose to connect either a sandbox or production org, or optionally input your custom Salesforce domain in the format `my-domain.my.salesforce.com`